rolyv/Stash-Reviewers-Chrome-Extension/README.md

 ![GitHub Logo](/docs/add_group.png)

-**Note**: the extension will make a bitbucket server api request to find reviewers.
+**Note**: the extension will make a Bitbucket Server API request to find reviewers.
 It will simply send the string you added in the reviewers array as search term.
-Normally if you add email or username as recommanded API should return only one user.
+Normally if you add email or username as recommended, API should return only one user.
 You can also enter a name but in this case if the API return more than one user, only the first one will be added.